PESSCPHY - PGCE Secondary Science with Physics

 Specific issues relating to Initial Teacher Education courses

-•Our qualification at Undergraduate Honours level is a ‘Professional Graduate Certificate in Education’ (PGCE), with 120 credits at level 6.
+• Our qualification at Undergraduate level-6 is a ‘Professional Graduate Certificate in Education’ (PGCE), with 120 credits at level 6.

-•The ‘Post Graduate Certificate in Education’ (PGCE) will be awarded to students who complete 60 credits at level 7 (Masters level) and 60 credits at level 6.
+• The ‘Post Graduate Certificate in Education’ (PGCE) will be awarded to students who complete 60 credits at level 7 and 60 credits at level 6.

-•Given the complexity of the PGCE programme combining undergraduate and postgraduate regulations, if a student is unclear about how the regulations apply to them they should seek clarification from the Head of ITE.
+• Given the complexity of the PGCE programme combining undergraduate and postgraduate regulations, if a student is unclear about how the regulations apply to them they should seek clarification from the Head of Teacher Education.